 While that’s generally good advice, you may want to tweak it.
 Retirement can prove surprisingly taxing, especially once you turn age 70½ and start taking required minimum distributions from your retirement accounts.
 All withdrawals from 401(k) plans, IRAs and their ilk are typically taxed as ordinary income.
-Moreover, those withdrawals could, in turn, drive up your taxable income so that up to 85% of your Social Security benefit is subject to taxes.
-This is sometimes referred to as the “tax torpedo.”
+Moreover, those withdrawals could, in turn, drive up your taxable income so that not only do you have to pay higher premiums for Medicare, but also up to 85% of your Social Security benefit is subject to taxes.
+The latter is sometimes referred to as the “tax torpedo.”

 How can you avoid the torpedo?
 Two strategies may help.
 First, endeavor to pay off your mortgage by retirement.
 That way, you’ll avoid the need to draw down your retirement accounts to make mortgage payments.
 Those retirement account withdrawals could generate enough taxable income to trigger taxes on your Social Security benefit.

 Second, you might use your early retirement years to trim the size of your retirement accounts by either drawing down those accounts or converting a portion to a Roth IRA.
 For instance, if you expect to be in the 25% federal tax bracket once you start required minimum distributions in your 70s, you might aim to generate enough income in your 60s to get to the top of the 15% bracket.
 To give yourself more room for maneuver, you could delay claiming Social Security until later in retirement—which, in any case, can be a smart thing to do.
 Strategies for claiming Social Security are discussed elsewhere.